BahaKh-IO/mini-mira/README.md

 device-mismatch crash no CPU-only fake-component test could have caught, since everything would already be on the same (CPU) device there.
 Fixed by moving the overlay to the video's device at the call site, not inside the ported-verbatim `overlay_video` itself.
 Not yet re-run to confirm.
-Three further architectural divergences from real mira's `DiffusionTransformer` were also found (an extra, unconditioned `LayerNorm` with no equivalent in real mira; AdaLN conditioning hardcoded onto the attention sublayers where real mira defaults it off; clean-past conditioning unconditionally on where real mira defaults it off too) — none of these crash anything, but they mean the architecture doesn't yet match real mira exactly.
-Deliberately not fixed yet, pending a confirmed end-to-end run first.
+Three further points of comparison against real mira's `DiffusionTransformer` were checked, and only one is a genuine open divergence: an extra, unconditioned `LayerNorm` before the output projection with no equivalent in real mira.
+The other two — AdaLN conditioning hardcoded onto the attention sublayers, and clean-past conditioning unconditionally on — were flagged earlier as divergences because real mira's *Python class defaults* are off for both.
+But real mira's actual *shipped, trained-with* config overrides both to on (`ada_attn_ln: true`, `use_clean_past: true` in its `configs/model/latent_world_model.yaml`) — so mini_mira hardcoding them on actually matches what real mira trains with in practice; the class defaults were never the recipe.
+Only the extra final `LayerNorm` remains open, and it's low-risk either way — not urgent to fix.

 Resuming a codec checkpoint into a *new* fine-tune phase (different resolution/LR/step budget than the checkpoint was originally trained under) surfaced a real, general bug class in this